-DCW will apply to the FAA for a determination of No Hazard for each wind turbine and MET tower prior to turbine and MET tower construction.
+DCW will applysubmitted the proposed location of the turbines and associated Project facilities to the FAA for in early December 2018 for an aeronautical study and has received a determination of No Hazard for each wind turbine and MET tower prior to turbine and MET tower constructionlocation.
 In order to avoid potential impacts to air traffic, the Applicant will mark and light the turbines to comply with FAA requirements.
 DCW submitted the proposed location of the turbines and associated Project facilities to the FAA in early June, 2018 for an aeronautical study and will work closely with the FAA to ensure the above potential concerns are addressed properly and appropriate mitigation measures are implemented.
 In addition, during the FAA review process for the determination of the No Hazard, the Department of Defense will review the Project, and the applicant will coordinate with the Department of Defense to ensure the Project does not adversely affect the military training route.
+Tall Towers Permits will be obtained from MN/DOT to ensure the safety of airspace within Minnesota.